deep-mm/About-Me/site/content/posts/multirepo-monorepo.md

 ![Multi-repo and Monorepo comparison](/images/projects/multirepo-monorepo.png)

+{{< notice info >}}

-> It's essential to bear in mind that going multi-repo comes with trade-offs, as Adam Jacob says in this blog post: "The default behavior of a multi-repo is isolation, and the default behavior of a monorepo is shared responsibility and visibility."
+It's essential to bear in mind that going multi-repo comes with trade-offs, as Adam Jacob says in this blog post: "The default behavior of a multi-repo is isolation, and the default behavior of a monorepo is shared responsibility and visibility."
 Do read this interesting blog: https://medium.com/@adamhjk/monorepo-please-do-3657e08a4b70

+{{< /notice >}}

 To conclude,